First in the sky over 'a war zone': How an orchardist rescued 150 people with a chopper

 After a long pause, he opts to praise those he saved, not himself: “The will to live is amazing.”

-In concert with pilot Geoff “Chook” Keighley, Taylor estimates he rescued “well over 100 or a 150″ flood-stricken folk from roofs and roof cavities when the biggest flood in modern times hit Hawke’s Bay one year ago today.
+In concert with pilot Geoff “Chook” Keighley, Taylor estimates he rescued “well over 100 or a 150″ flood-stricken folk from roofs and roof cavities when the biggest flood in modern times hit Hawke’s Bay one year ago on Wednesday.

 Only Taylor’s not in the search and rescue business.